Su24-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/Testing.md

    - **Input**: None (invoke load method).
    - **Expected Result**: Correct list of stocks is loaded from the database or file system.

+## Controller Testing

+Controller testing ensures that the Controller class correctly manages interactions between the View and the Model.
+We need to verify that the Controller processes data and commands accurately.

+### Test Cases

+1. **Handle Stock Data Request**
+   - **Input**: Valid stock symbol.
+   - **Expected Result**: Data is fetched from the Model and passed to the View.

+2. **Handle Invalid Stock Data Request**
+   - **Input**: Invalid stock symbol.
+   - **Expected Result**: Error is handled and an error message is passed to the View.

+3. **Manage Watchlist**
+   - **Input**: Add and remove stocks.
+   - **Expected Result**: Watchlist is correctly updated and displayed in the View.

-## Frontend Testing
+## View Testing

-Frontend testing ensures that the View class correctly displays data and handles user interactions.
-We will mock the backend interactions to focus on the frontend logic.
+View testing ensures that the View class correctly displays data and handles user interactions.
+We will mock the Controller interactions to focus on the View logic.

 ### Test Cases